 While it may sound somewhat ambiguous, the stigma around phobias is commonplace, and it isn’t hard to find when we really put our mind to it.
 Taking a flight with someone who suffers from aerophobia, or know someone that has, and heard that “they will be there to help”?
 That help is essentially belittling the person who will have mental and physical challenges throughout the experience, certainly ones which cannot be helped by someone who has no training.
 “Picture the audience sitting in their underwear!” isn’t a supportive solution to someone with a fear of public speaking.
 Those who suffer from phobias are subjected to silly quick fix advice from individuals.
 Individuals who simply don’t have the comprehension of the phobia, the effects, the emotions and the stigma.
 It is worth remembering that such advice is creating a victim in a situation that simply doesn’t need one.
 Best steer clear of such dialogue, it’ll be much more helpful to say less.

-There is a school of thought that such stigma is rooted in a number of myths and misconceptions which surrounded mental health.
+There is a school of thought that such stigma is rooted in a number of misconceptions and myths surrounding phobias and mental health.
 Here are three examples:

 With the fairly recent push for mental health to be regarded with the same importance and urgency as physical health, we can only hope that there will be progress in this direction for phobias and social anxiety.
 There can be no doubt that the benefit of moving forward will help those with phobias beyond the lack of stigma but also for the sense of empowerment they will gain from the support that can be offered to them from society.

 oVRcome are developing a pathway for those who suffer from phobias to manage and develop coping strategies with a view to conquer their fears.
-If you want to learn about treatment for phobias through exposure therapy and virtual reality, check out this article for more information.
+If you want to learn about treatment for phobias, check out this article on virtual reality and exposure therapy for more information.